Roof Inspection Cost

 Drone-Assisted Inspections:

 Increasingly popular for their safety and thoroughness, drone inspections allow detailed examination of hard-to-reach areas without the risks associated with ladders or scaffolding.
+They do, however, have come with restrictions such as being unsuitable during poor weather conditions and also don't provide a hands-on approach for physically checking potential issues close-up.

 High-resolution cameras capture detailed images of the entire roof surface, and many drones can also perform thermal imaging.
-This technology is particularly useful for large or complex roofs, but it does require suitable weather conditions and compliance with aviation regulations.
+This technology is particularly useful for large or complex roofs, but it does require suitable weather conditions and compliance with aviation regulations

 Thermal Imaging Scans:

-Using infrared cameras, these inspections can detect heat loss, moisture ingress and insulation problems not visible to the naked eye.
 Thermal imaging is excellent for identifying hidden leaks, checking insulation effectiveness and spotting potential problem areas before they become major issues.
 The technology is particularly useful for flat roofs where water ingress can be difficult to locate.

 Structural Roof Surveys: